newlandsvalley/purescript-school-of-music/README.md

 ------------------------------------

 There seem to be various problems surrounding volume in MEvent.
 Perhaps it is because I am using only a MIDI backend which has a maximum volume setting of 7F (127).
 Firstly, crescendos seem to __start__ at this volume level, although diminuendos are OK.
-Secondly, the Loudness implementation seems correctly to set the volume in the context and then ignore it, taking the volume only of the original note.
+Secondly, the Loudness implementation seems correctly to set the volume in the context but then to ignore it, taking the volume only of the original note.